scottwedge/LilFloSystem/README.md

 ### Lighting Control Teensy

 ### Dev Computer
-If you would like to have a separate development computer, which would make a lot of sense, you can mostly follow the instructions for the NUC from above.
+You should have a separate development computer.
+You can mostly follow the instructions for the NUC from above.
 However, you will need to change the ROS Master URI to point to the robot which you want to work with.
 Also, note that when loading ROS, you change things like your Python path, which means you probably only want to load the ROS search tree